-Improved implementation of MEAs could have an impact on industry by forcing industrial practices to be more respectful of the environment.
-This could, for example, reduce ability of certain industries, such as mining or logging, to exploit protected areas.
+Improved implementation of MEAs could have an impact on the industry by forcing industrial practices to be more respectful of the environment.
+This could, for example, reduce the ability of certain industries, such as mining or logging, to exploit protected areas.
 It could also inhibit practices involving hazardous substances that had previously been tolerated.
-Increased use of sustainable practices in industry could lead to more stable economic development because negative externalities and their impact on essential ecosystems are reduced.
+Increased use of sustainable industry practices could lead to more stable economic development because negative externalities and their impact on essential ecosystems are reduced.